sophie-katz/dotfiles/README.md

 This is where I put my dotfiles and info on how to set myself up on different platforms.

+> [!WARNING]
+> This repository hasn't been tested on a fresh install so far.
+I'd recommend commenting out most of the setup scripts and then running them piece by piece for safety.

 ## Guides

 * [macOS](macos/README.md)